GitiHubi/deepPaper/README.md

 <br>

-Last updated in Jun 2020, based on an idea of [Jun-Yan Zhu](http://www.eecs.berkeley.edu/~junyanz/).
+Last updated in Jul 2020, based on an idea of [Jun-Yan Zhu](http://www.eecs.berkeley.edu/~junyanz/).
 <br>